joaothomazlemos/page-flip-detector/README.md

 # page-flip-detector

-Application running on the Hugging Face repo https://huggingface.co/spaces/John1-1/flipping-detector
+Application running on the Hugging Face repo so you can try yourself! https://huggingface.co/spaces/John1-1/flipping-detector

 ==============================